yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-music-teacher.md

 > That’s what educators do.

-### How much money can they make?
+## How much money can they make?

 The short answer is _it depends_.
+According to [Career Explorer](https://www.careerexplorer.com/careers/music-teacher/salary/), music teachers can make between $17-$64 an hour which is a pretty wide range.
 But like any other field, there are actions you can take to gain control over the trajectory of your career.

 There are at least two main highways that lead to making a music career in education.
 The first is teaching at a school or an existing institution — **working for someone else**.
 The second is teaching lessons either privately, online, or in some other way — **working for yourself**.